Poʻouli: Status and conservation

 To preserve the poʻo-uli and other endangered fauna and flora, the State of Hawaii established the 9500 acre Hanawi Natural Area Reserve.
 This connected several protected areas to make one larger protective area.
 This protection effort was only possible due to the work of several groups: the government, Maui County, the National Park Service, The Nature Conservancy, and several private companies.
 The land was fenced off and by June 1996 they began to clear out the pigs from the closed areas.
 Four years and 202 pigs later, the poʻo-uli pen was completely cleared of pigs.
 As more pigs were removed from the other two pens, the population of native species that lived there, e.g. the Maui parrotbill and ʻākohekohe, rose slightly faster than they otherwise would have.
 Rats, cats, and goats were still being removed from the poʻo-uli pen.

 By 1997, only three individuals were known to exist.
 These had home ranges within the Hanawi Natural Area Reserve and the adjacent Haleakala National Park.

 In 2002, one of these, a female, was captured and taken to a male's home range in an attempt to get them to breed.
 The female, however, had flown back to her own territory, which was 1.5 mi away, by the next day.
 There was also a ten-day expedition in 2004.
-The goal of this was to capture all three birds and bring them to a bird conservation center on the island, in the hope they would produce offspring.
+The goal was to capture the three birds and bring them to a conservation center on the island, with the hopes that they would produce captive-bred offspring.